verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

 Routing Resource Graph File Format (.xml)
 ----------------------------
-The routing resource graph (rr graph) file is an xml file that describes the routing resources within the architecture.
-This file is generated during the last stage of the rr graph generation during routing with the final channel width.
-When reading in rr graph from an external file, the rr graph is only used during the routing stage of VPR
+The routing resource graph (rr graph) file is an XML file that describes the routing resources within the FPGA.
+This file is generated through the last stage of the rr graph generation during routing with the final channel width.
+When reading in rr graph from an external file, the rr graph is used during the placement and routing section of VPR.
 The file is constructed using tags.
 The top level is the ``rr_graph`` tag.
-This tag contains all the channel, switches, segments, block, grid, node, and edge information of the architecture.
-Each of these sections are seperated into separate tags as described below.
+This tag contains all the channel, switches, segments, block, grid, node, and edge information of the FPGA.
+Each of these sections are separated into separate tags as described below.

 The channel information is contained within the ``channels`` subtag.
 This describes the minimum and maximum channel width within the architecture.
 Each ``channels`` tag has the following subtags: